OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-06.md

 From now on, let no one cause me trouble, for I bear on my body the marks of Jesus.

 ## Galatians 6:18
-The grace of our Lord Jesus Christ be with your spirit, brothers and sisters.
+May the grace of our Lord Jesus Christ be with your spirit, brothers and sisters.
 Amen.